 This mentality expanded further into their culture and resulted in the abandoning of dialects, traditions, dances and popular songs, as well as the historical city centres.

-The city centres were no longer visited by families and were therefore spaces discriminated against and with high indices of criminality.
+Families no longer visited the city centres.
+Consequentially, those spaces became discriminated against and with high indices of criminality.
 Many houses were forsaken and the government even donated to anyone willing to reform them.

 As tourism increased in Puglia over the past 20 years, national and international investors started to buy some of these properties and work towards the revitalisation of the urban centres infrastructure and architecture.